REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 4. POLICIES AND DUE DILIGENCE PROCESSES

-The following elements outline the due diligence policies and processes that Manac has put in place during the financial year that ended December 31, 2023, and at the beginning of 2024, in order to prevent and mitigate risks related to the use of forced labour and child labour in its supply chain.
+The following elements outline the due diligence policies and processes that Manac has put in place during the financial year that ended December 31, 2024, in order to prevent and mitigate risks related to the use of forced labour and child labour in its supply chain.

 Code of Ethics.
 Manac introduced a Code of Ethics several years ago, to which all its employees are subject.
 This Code is currently being updated to include a section on awareness and commitment to fighting the use of forced labour and child labour.
 This Code is periodically distributed to all employees, and new employees undergo training on the Code, including an overview of Manac’s obligations and commitments regarding forced labour and child labour.

 Contractual Relations.
 Manac proposes to add certain contractual provisions to new contracts signed with suppliers, as well as to renewal contracts signed with current suppliers.
-These proposed provisions include a commitment by the suppliers to comply with the Act, and Manac’s right to conduct certain verification, such as audits or visits to suppliers’ facilities.
-In the event that Manac is informed that one of its suppliers is in breach of the Act, the proposed provisions would allow Manac to require the supplier to provide a remediation plan.
+These proposed provisions include a commitment by the suppliers to comply with the laws on forced labor and child labor, and Manac’s right to conduct certain verification, such as audits or visits to suppliers’ facilities.
+In the event that Manac is informed that one of its suppliers is in breach of laws on the subject, the proposed provisions would allow Manac to require the supplier to provide a remediation plan.
 To the extent that appropriate remedial action is not taken, these proposed provisions would allow Manac to terminate its relationship with the supplier.

 Choice of Overseas Suppliers.
-For many years, Manac has retained the services of a forwarding agent for all the purchases made in China and India.
+For many years, Manac has retained the services of a forwarding agent for purchases made in certain countries, such as China and India.
 The forwarding agent conducts supplier visits and audits and provides inspection reports to assist Manac in the selection of its suppliers in various aspects and provides greater visibility of the compliance of supplier activities with applicable laws.

 Whistleblowing Mechanism.
 Manac has also implemented a whistleblowing mechanism enabling anyone to anonymously report any concerns, suspected breaches or any form of violation of the Act or the Policy by Manac or any actor in its supply chain.
 Any such whistleblowing will be analyzed by the Audit Committee of Manac’s Board of Directors, which may investigate the alleged facts and suggest appropriate corrective measures.
 The whistleblowing mechanism is detailed in the Policy.